 If you become the victim of a sexual assault:

 - Please report the assault to law enforcement in the jurisdiction where the assault happened, as soon as possible.
-Prompt reporting allows for a timely investigation and can make difference in the success of the case.
+Prompt reporting allows for a timely investigation and can make a difference in the success of the case.
 Not reporting impacts a victim's ability to get justice and that, in turn, can impact the healing process.
 In addition, assailants who are not held accountable for their actions can be a continued threat to public safety.

 - Avoid cleaning yourself in any way that may result in loss of physical evidence.
 Physical evidence can be very important in a sexual assault case.
 Victims are encouraged to avoid eating, drinking, brushing their teeth, urinating, showering or bathing until a medical exam and evidence collection can be done, if the victim is willing to participate in that exam.
 Participation in the medical-legal examination is strongly encouraged.
 This is a critical step in the collection of physical evidence in most assaults.
-What is included in the exam depends on the circumstances involved in the assault.
+What is included in the exam depends on the circumstances involved in the assault?
 This exam is done by trained medical staff and can be done at any local hospital emergency room.

 What is the statute of limitations for sexual offenses?